NE-SmallTown/react-interesting/record.md

 The mapStateToProps function takes a single argument of the entire Redux store’s state and returns an object to be passed as props.
 It is often called a **selector**.
 Use [reselect](https://github.com/reactjs/reselect) to efficiently compose selectors and [compute derived data](http://redux.js.org/docs/recipes/ComputingDerivedData.html).

+**If you want to react to an action, it is best to do so in reducer.
+If you want to calculate some state that depends on the store state, it is best to do this in a selector.**

 ### FAQ

 **[Why is my component re-rendering too often?](http://redux.js.org/docs/faq/ReactRedux.html#why-is-my-component-re-rendering-too-often)**

 ## Links